 Instead, break your pillar content deadlines down into manageable chunks.

 That's going to depend on a few factors:

-How comfortable and efficient your writer is; and
+- How comfortable and efficient your writer is.

 If I was working with a subject matter expert who was motivated and had the time, I would set weekly deadlines, with 15-minute check-ins scheduled on deadline day for them to ask questions and for us to stay aligned.
 Typically, they would be asked to write somewhere between two and four sections, per deadline, based on the scope of the content and the size of the pillar.